 Look out for saturated fat and the total calories from fat while choosing your healthy snack for weight loss.

 Stick to the ‘No Trans Fat’ is the rule.
 Most products claim to be ‘zero trans-fat’ but, they aren’t.
 Read the ingredient list, and look for hydrogenated vegetable oil.
 Well, that’s trans-fat with just another name.

 We love fiber and, we want it in our weight loss snacks.
 Why?
 They are everything you need to be healthy in the current scenario.

 Fiber protects the heart by reducing cholesterol levels, keeps blood sugar levels in check, fights constipation, and helps lose weight.
 Eating fiber has been linked to decreased risk of several types of cancer. (source)

 But most importantly fiber in your weight loss snack will keep you full and hunger away.

 Adults require 20-25g of fiber per day.
-So, your weight loss snack should provide 4-6gm of fiber.
+So, your healthy snacks for weight loss should provide 4-6gm of fiber per serving.